droe-lang/droe-lang.github.io/src/guide/mobile.md

   url: /guide/ui-components/
 ---

-Roelang provides comprehensive mobile development capabilities, allowing you to create native Android and iOS applications from a single codebase using mobile-specific UI components and device features.
+Ddroelang provides comprehensive mobile development capabilities, allowing you to create native Android and iOS applications from a single codebase using mobile-specific UI components and device features.

 ## Mobile Project Setup

 ### Configuration

-Configure mobile targets in `roeconfig.json`:
+Configure mobile targets in `droeconfig.json`:

 ```json
 {